How to Protect Your Little One From The Sun | SweetDreamers

 Sun Facts

--UVB damage can cause sunburn, tanning, premature aging and eye damage.
+- UVB damage can cause sunburn, tanning, premature aging, and eye damage.

 sun-screen-sun-safe-tips-for-kids

-Wear sunscreen
+Wear Sunscreen

 peak-sun-hours-sun-safe-tips-for-kids